tido64/rainbow/doc/introduction.md

 	resolution = { width, height }
 	-- Specifies the preferred screen resolution or window size.
 It also -- determines whether we are in landscape or portrait mode.
-This parameter -- is ignored on smartphones/tablets.
+On -- smartphones/tablets, width and height have no meaning as the whole screen -- will always be used.

 	suspend_on_focus_lost = false|true
 	-- Specifies whether to suspend when focus is lost.
 This parameter is